hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 > Please keep in mind that it can have an impact on the performance if you use it wrongly.
 > We keep it as a seperate method to avoid the usage in areas where the domain object should exist, because we see the risk that a developer could be tempted by the ease of only passing the id.

-### shared/domain/rules/\*

-The location to add new rules for entities / domain objects.

 #### authorization-context.builder

-We export a authorization context builder to prepare the parameter for the authorization service called "authorization context".
+We export an authorization context builder to prepare the parameter for the authorization service called "authorization context".
 This is optional and not required.
 But it enables us to easily change the structure of the authorization context without touching many different places.